Top 10 · CA

 - Prosthodontists in CaliforniaCrowns, bridges, dentures, and full restorations.

-- Oral & Maxillofacial Pathologists in CaliforniaDiagnoses oral diseases from biopsy and imaging.
+- Oral And Maxillofacial Pathologists in CaliforniaDiagnoses oral diseases from biopsy and imaging.

-- Dentist Anesthesiologists in CaliforniaSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in CaliforniaSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in CaliforniaSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in CaliforniaSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in CaliforniaTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in CaliforniaDentists with general or unspecified focus.
+- Dentists in CaliforniaDentists with general or unspecified focus.

-How are these dental public healths in California ranked?
+How are these dental public health dentists in California ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 7 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do dental public healths in California accept Medicaid?
+We do not accept payment for placement.Do dental public health dentists in California accept Medicaid?

 California's Medicaid program is Medi-Cal Dental.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Medi-Cal Dental provider directory (https://dental.dhcs.ca.gov/).How do I check a dental public health's license in California?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Medi-Cal Dental provider directory (https://dental.dhcs.ca.gov/).How do I check a dental public health dentist's license in California?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.